-- 1.4 'Permitted development rights' enable certain extensions, alterations, and outbuildings to be constructed without planning permission.
+- 1.4 Permitted development rights enable certain extensions, alterations, and outbuildings to be constructed to some properties without the need for planning permission.
 The allowances and limits provided by permitted development rights are set nationally.
-The Planning Portal website provides a wealth of information including an interactive tool that gives clear guidance on what you can do to your house without the need for planning permission, it also sets out the limitations of this. - 1.5 Not all dwellings have permitted development rights.
-It is important that this is checked and understood when you are intending to make alterations to your house, to ensure the works are lawful.
+The Planning Portal website provides an interactive tool that gives clear guidance on what you can do to your house without the need for planning permission, as long as your house benefits from permitted development rights. - 1.5 Not all dwellings have permitted development rights.
+It is important that this is checked when you are intending to make alterations to your house to ensure the works are lawful.
 Flats do not benefit from permitted development rights.
-Whether your house has permitted development rights will depend on the history of the building, its location and whether it is listed.
-In some parts of Exeter, the permitted development rights have been removed or restricted to protect the local character. - 1.6 For further information, visit: Do I need planning permission?
+Whether your house has permitted development rights depends on a variety of factors including whether it is a listed building or in a conservation area, and in some instances, particularly newer developments, permitted development rights have been removed or restricted to protect the local character. - 1.6 For further information visit: Do I need planning permission?
 Exeter City Council.